 My research has been featured prominently in numerous media outlets, including the Huffington Post, Psychology Today, Men’s Health, The Globe and Mail, and The Sunday Times.
 I have also appeared on several episodes of the television program Taboo on the National Geographic Channel and am a frequent guest on programs such as HuffPost Live and RadioMD.
-I also do freelance writing for major publications, including Playboy, VICE, and other media outlets.
+I perform freelance writing for major publications, including Playboy, VICE, and other media outlets.